Can Soda Dissolve Teeth? The Worst Drinks For Dental Health

 For instance, a pH of 5 is 10 times more acidic than a pH of 6, and 100 times more acidic than a pH of 7.

-Diet Dr. Pepper, then, at a pH of 2.99, is 10,000 times more acidic than neutral!
+This means that Diet Dr. Pepper, at a pH of 2.99, is 10,000 times more acidic than neutral!
 And some soft drinks are even worse.

 Note that even tap water is generally more acidic than neutral, which is why I drink and brush with alkaline water.